apache/flink/docs/apis/best_practices.md

  * `logback-classic.jar`
  * `logback-core.jar`
  * `log4j-over-slf4j.jar`: This bridge needs to be present in the classpath for redirecting logging calls from Hadoop (which is using Log4j) to Slf4j.

+Note that you need to explicitly set the `lib/` directory when using a per job YARN cluster.

+The command to submit Flink on YARN with a custom logger is: `./bin/flink run -yt $FLINK_HOME/lib <... remaining arguments ...>`